 The farther we get into 2021, it’s becoming clear that there are going to be big changes to the type of industrial and commercial clients we serve.
 As a full service commercial real estate company, we have brokerage, development, construction and property management to consider.
 Investors are nervous, markets are changing, and virtual business is becoming more and more prominent.

 One thing we’re starting to notice is that construction of build-to-suit commercial real estate properties is becoming more present in the commercial and industrial real estate markets.
 Why?
 Because as companies try to grow, they’re understanding that, post-COVID, the best way to expand business is with new facilities that are tailored exactly to their needs.
 A retailer doesn’t need the same spatial solutions as a manufacturer, a grocery supplier, and so on.
 But each of these businesses do need facilities that allow them to conduct business efficiently while also taking necessary measures for the next pandemic.
+Because there will be one, so, better safe than sorry.

 Another thing that’s changing is land development for residential projects.
 Multi-family housing and single family homes are on the rise as people leave cities for suburbs.
 This means the housing market needs more space for more housing projects.
 We’re also seeing an increase in healthcare-related commercial property transactions as cities realize they need to be prepared for if something like this pandemic should ever happen again.
 And, of course, as we’ve discussed, business in industrial real estate is continuing to grow.